 Conclusion:

 In conclusion, circuit breakers are essential safety devices that protect our electrical systems from damage caused by overloading and short circuits.
 When a circuit breaker trips at night, it can be frustrating, but it is usually caused by an overloaded circuit, a short circuit, or a faulty appliance.
 If the problem persists, it is important to seek the help of a licensed electrician to identify any underlying issues.
-To further protect your electrical devices from power surges, consider using surge protection devices.
+To further protect your electrical devices from power surges, consider using surge protection devices and you can calculate your needs of protection so that you find your best device that suits you well for proper working.